AUDIO VERSION: YouTube Podbean

 Reverence is a soul attitude which is essential to pleasing our Creators, and yet reverence for God is in very short supply among humans.
 Most Christians fear the things of earth far more than they do the Gods who created the earth, and this is quite a problem.
 It is reverence which drives submission, and without submission, we end up on the wrong side of God’s wrath.
 So reverence is vital, and we must cultivate it.
 But how?
 Well, reverence is a fear-driven respect that is based on an understanding of God’s superior power.
 What better way to give the early Christians a boost of reverence than for the Holy Spirit to make His Presence known through some terrifying theatrics?

 The Holy Spirit doesn’t exist to entertain us.
 He is God Almighty, and when we tell Him to fall afresh or come anew or show His power or breathe on us, we’re being grossly disrespectful (see Worship Songs from Satan: Fall Afresh).
 The Holy Spirit is not a dog who will perform tricks upon command, nor is He some kind of weather system that we can make blow or rain down whenever we want.
-When we talk as if He’s some spiked drink that we can all get “drunk” on or a sword that we can “slay” each other with, and when we try to control His movements by shoving each other down onto the ground and then declaring that the demonic fits we go into are signs of His “anointing,” we’re only building up Divine wrath against ourselves (see Is getting drunk in the Spirit worth an eternal hangover?).
+When we talk as if He’s some spiked drink that we can all get “drunk” on or a sword that we can “slay” each other with, and when we try to control His movements by shoving each other down onto the ground and then declaring that the demonic fits we go into are signs of His “anointing,” we’re only building up Divine wrath against ourselves.
 Is there anything more foolish than provoking the Gods who control the quality of your existence?
 No, and yet we’ve got scores of Christians today treating the Holy Spirit like some kind of entertainment device which they can turn on and off at will.
 Well, if you mess with the God who is currently enjoying the experience of torturing countless humans in Hell, what can we say?
 You’re in for some very unpleasant surprises when you die.
 Our Gods are powerful, demanding, and totally unreasonable.
 Please Them, and They will heap rewards on your head that you don’t even begin to deserve.
 Displease Them, and They’ll tear you apart with punishments that you will think are insanely extreme.
 This is who They are, and They’re quite upfront about it.
 If we don’t respond wisely to the information They’ve given us, well, then we’ll have no one to cry to when Their wrath nails us.